-Azaepothilone B Uses, Dosage, Side Effects, Food Interaction and all others data.
+Azaepothilone B Uses, Dosage, Side Effects and more

 Azaepothilone B is an epothilone B analog developed by Bristol-Myers Squibb as a cancer drug.
 It was FDA approved on October 16, 2007, for the treatment of unresponsive aggressive metastatic or locally advanced breast cancer.
 Azaepothilone B is administered through injection, and will be marketed under the trade name Ixempra.
 Azaepothilone B is a semisynthetic analogue of epothilone B. It has a lactone–lactam modification that minimizes susceptibility to esterase degradation.